rmtew/peasauce/README.md

 * UI: The orphaned block window should show entries, including address, length, leading data..?
 What are orphaned blocks again?
 * UI: All actions should happen as part of a scriptable system with an accumulator (#0001).
 * UI: Find text options (#0003).
 * UI: Ala Resource, change the numeric base of a value whether code operand or data.
+This should now be possible for code operands, with the operand selection now working.
 * UI: Ala Resource, edit/override values.
+Again, this should benefit from the addition of operand selection.
 * UI: Uncertain references: use context menu to add labels for one or more selected entries (should work in a macro-like fashion / window.toolapiob).
 * UI: Merge uncertain code and data reference panes, have type column, perhaps ability to multi-select and toolbar with option to relocate.
 * Disassembly: Symbol library and the ability to apply symbol names to values (#0004).